HERMES Support

 • Where and how do I take the online examination?

-• a laptop or computer
+• Using a reliable laptop or computer

-• Clear and tidy desk.
+• Having a clear and tidy desk

 • How does the remote invigilation work?